 Sometimes in business, it just doesn’t work out the way we wanted, whether it be our fault or just bad luck.
 But once a business fails, it is near impossible to bring it back to life again, because it will be tarnished.
 But going overseas is a fresh start – nobody knows you, and nobody has any preconceived ideas about what you can do for them, so you have a second shot at making things work out this time.

-So now you have an idea of all the wonderful benefits that starting a business overseas has to offer you – now you need to think about how you can make it happen.
+So now you have an idea of all the wonderful benefits that starting a business in the US or anywhere overseas has to offer you – now you need to think about how you can make it happen.
 But before you start packing your bags, you will need some tips to make sure you are getting off on the right foot.
 Here’s what you need to know:

 Ensure to localize your ideas and expectations

 When preparing your business in another country, you need to make sure that you find out as much as you can about the local culture in order to be a successful entrepreneur.
 You don’t have to worry about this too much when you’re at home, because you already know what the market is like after having lived there for so long, but now you’re in a new place, you need to forget what you know and start again.
 One good tip for this is living like they do, and getting yourself a hdb bto apartment so you’re mixing with everyday people that will potentially become your customers.
 Chat with them when you can, and launch conferences once you’ve made some business connections.
 If you’re not finding any luck with this happening naturally, then go on sites that put you in direct contact with clients who can help you instead.

 Ensure you are willing to learn the language